 |Keyword(s):||Growth accounting, Hulten's theorem, Income effects, path dependence, production networks, Taste Shocks|

 |Programme Areas:||Macroeconomics and Growth|

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=16132|

-We provide a general non-parametric characterization of how welfare responds to changes in budget and production possibility sets when preferences are non-homothetic or subject to shocks, in both partial and general equilibrium.
-We generalize Hulten's theorem, which is the basis for constructing aggregate quantities, to this context.
-We identify a new bias in measures of real consumption that depends on the covariance of price changes and expenditure changes due to income effects or preference shocks.
+We characterize how welfare responds to changes in budget set and technology when preferences are non-homothetic or subject to shocks, in both partial and general equilibrium.
+We generalize Hulten's theorem, the basis for constructing aggregate quantity indices, to this context.
+We show that calculating changes in welfare in response to a shock only requires knowledge of expenditure shares and elasticities of substitution, and given these statistics does not require knowledge of income elasticities or taste shocks.
+We also characterize the gap between changes in welfare and changes in chained indices.
 We apply our results to long-run and short-run phenomena.
 In the long-run, we show that structural transformation, if caused by income effects, is roughly twice as important for welfare than what is implied by standard measures of Baumol's cost disease.
 In the short-run, we show that when firms' demand shocks are correlated with their supply shocks, industry-level price and output indices are biased, and this bias does not disappear in the aggregate.
-Finally, we show that correlated supply and demand shifters make real GDP and aggregate TFP unreliable metrics for measuring production and productivity, and we illustrate this using the Covid-19 crisis.
+Finally, using the Covid-19 crisis we illustrate the differences between partial and general equilibrium notions of welfare, and we show that real consumption and real GDP are unreliable metrics for measuring welfare or production.